vphantom/pyritephp-example/README.md

 Simple event-driven framework for creating PHP 5 applications backed by a PDO database and with a Twitter Bootstrap user interface.
 Emphasis has been given on security:

+* SQL queries use placeholders, of course, and a whitelist for column names;
 * User passwords are saved in cryptographically secure hash form in the database;
 * Twig templating has escaping enabled globally by default;
 * Sessions are tied to the browser's IP address and fingerprint to reduce the risk of hijacking;